batmanalien/windows_service_for_python/README.md

 When you write down the code which name is MyService.py for example, you cane use the pythonic way to test, the instruction list below.

 1. python MyService.py install (install the service to windows)
-2. net start KennySrv (if the \_srv_name\_ is KennySrv)
+2. net start MasonSrv (if the \_srv_name\_ is MasonSrv)
 3. All of the message will be output to Event viewer, You can open the start menu and type the **evnetvwr** to open this application.
 (Windows Logs --> Application)
-4. net stop KennySrv (stop the service from windows)
+4. net stop MasonSrv (stop the service from windows)
 5. python MyService.py remove  (remove the servie from windows service register list)

 ### Executable way
-If your python script has been converted to executable file(using pyinstaller or py2exe), then you can just do the same thing but no python keyword
+If your python script has been converted to executable file(using pyinstaller or py2exe), then you can just do the same thing but no python keyword.
+ex: pyinstaller MyService.py --onefile --hidden-import win32timezone

-1. MyService.exe install
+1. MyService.exe install (MyService.exe --username USERNAME --password PASSWORD --startup auto install)
-2. net start KennySrv
+2. net start MasonSrv
-3. net stop KennySrv
+3. net stop MasonSrv
 4. MyService.exe remove

 ### Debug mode